 In 1988, the Jazz star Jamie Cullum won a piano solo in the U10 section – and our Patron, Simon May, won an U10 piano duet in 1953.

 There was no Eisteddfod in 2004 but the competition resumed in 2005 in Devizes under the Directorship of Ken Morrison.
 Frank Shipway took over for 2010.
 The current executive chairman is Simon Jacobs.
 In 2013 Michael Johnson, the well-known violin and piano teacher, examiner and musical director agreed to become Director of the Eisteddfod.

-The Eisteddfod now also organises the biennial Young Musician of Wiltshire and the Wiltshire Choir of the Year competitions.
+The Eisteddfod now also organises the annual Young Musician of Wiltshire and the Wiltshire Choir of the Year competitions.